cosmicjs/docs/docs/rest-api/media.md

 ### Server-side Multer Example

 This application uses Express and Multer to create a route `POST http://localhost:5000/upload` that will upload a file to your Bucket Media area.
-This is an example from the article [Upload Media to Your Cosmic JS Bucket Using Multer](https://www.cosmicjs.com/articles/upload-media-to-your-cosmic-js-bucket-using-multer-jzoddl9p).
+This is an example from the article [Upload Media to Your Cosmic Bucket Using Multer](https://www.cosmicjs.com/articles/upload-media-to-your-cosmic-js-bucket-using-multer-jzoddl9p).

 ```js
 // index.js